anushatripathi13/github-pages-with-jekyll/_posts/2022-08-25-my-first-blog-post.md

+---
-title: "This is my first Blog post"
+title: "This is my first Blog post."
 date: 2022-08-25
+---